Joe-Collins-1986/Hangman/README.md

    - Used to plan out website format.
 7. Web Developer:
    - Used to analyse HTML, CSS and JavaScript output and correct where required.
+8. Canvas:
+   - Used to draw the hangman on js.

 # Testing
  ## HTML Validator Results: